-Just this week, Sam has explored the leaves and engaged with wildlife in the park, dug in the mud at our allotment and visited the library.
-In between all of that, he has been to nursery, played on his iPad and LeapPad apps, watched Mickey Mouse Clubhouse, and played with traditional toys at home.
-It's all about balance, in my book.
+Just this week, Sam has explored the leaves and engaged with wildlife in the park.
+He dug in the mud at our allotment and visited the library.
+In between all of that, he has been to nursery, played on his iPad and LeapPad apps.
+Additionally, he’s watched Mickey Mouse Clubhouse, and played with traditional toys at home.
+It’s all about balance, in my book.

-I believe that parents need to make sure their children have access to different types of play.
-I also feel that it is down to parents to make sure that physical play is a part of their child's life from the beginning - you can't expect a child who spends all of their time indoors with technology to embrace physical activity when they are suddenly expected to do it.
-I always want to cry after going to the gym following a break, so I imagine the physical exertion is the same for children too.
+Personally, I believe that parents need to make sure their children have access to different types of play.
+Additionally, I also feel that it is down to parents to make sure that physical play is a part of their child’s life from the beginning.
+You can’t expect a child who spends all of their time indoors with technology to embrace physical activity when they are suddenly expected to do it.
+I always want to cry after going to the gym following a break.
+So I imagine the physical exertion is the same for children too.

-What constitutes play in today's society is questioned by the All Party Parliamentary Group (APPG) on a Fit and Healthy Childhood.
-The report spotlights the positive role of modern technology in child's play in both home and school settings, affirming that tech toys can be of great value if they are used to support and enhance other learning activities and goals.
+What constitutes play in today’s society… Is questioned by the All Party Parliamentary Group (APPG) on a Fit and Healthy Childhood.
+The report spotlights the positive role of modern technology in child’s play in both home and school settings.
+While affirming that tech toys can be of great value… IF they are used to support and enhance other learning activities and goals.

-The report lands as LeapFrog launch the new Android based tablet for children, LeapFrog Epic, their first device made for sale in the consumer electronics section.
-Dr Jody Le Vos, director of the LeapFrog Learning Team - a PHD qualified team that sits at the heart of the brand's educational product development - comments: "We know that children learn best when they are having fun, so tech in the early years setting, be it at home or school, should reflect this - it should be playful".
+The report lands as LeapFrog launch the new Android based tablet for children, LeapFrog Epic.
+It is their first device made for sale in the consumer electronics section.
+Dr Jody Le Vos, is director of the LeapFrog Learning Team.
+This is a PHD qualified team that sits at the heart of the brand’s educational product development.
+Jodi comments: “We know that children learn best when they are having fun.
+So tech in the early years setting, be it at home or school, should reflect this – it should be playful”.

-Dr. Jody continues: "Dedicated learning tablets designed for kids, for example, hold great play appeal to children and when coupled with the right educational content, it can fully engage a child and help supplement other home or classroom learning techniques."
+“Dedicated learning tablets designed for kids, for example, hold great play appeal to children and when coupled with the right educational content.
+It can fully engage a child and help supplement other home or classroom learning techniques.”

 The APPG report identifies a need for improved education and guidance for parents and professionals.
-It calls for initial teacher training to include a focus on playful learning through technology to identify best practises and encourage a varied and balanced classroom diet of learning opportunities through play.
-It also asks the Government to take responsibility for assisting parents on understanding the criteria for selecting 'tech toys' and educating them on how to incorporate them constructively in to child's play at home.
+It calls for initial teacher training to include a focus on playful learning through technology.
+This can identify best practises and encourage a varied and balanced classroom diet of learning opportunities through play.
+It also asks the Government to take responsibility for assisting parents on understanding the criteria for selecting ‘tech toys.’
+Additionally, educating them on how to incorporate them constructively in to child’s play at home.

-The launch of the LeapFrog Epic tablet this month illustrates how LeapFrog is trying to further support parents in making tech part of their child's play diet.
-Knowing kids are drawn to adult devices and increasingly expecting technology that looks and feels more like their parents, the LeapFrog Epic boasts a sleek 'grown up' look.
-The perfect introduction to tablet play for children, it includes a wealth of parent-pleasing features including parental controls which allows them to set limits on what, when and how long children can use the device.
+The launch of the LeapFrog Epic tablet this month illustrates how LeapFrog is trying to further support parents in making tech part of their child’s play diet.
+Knowing kids are drawn to adult devices and increasingly expecting technology that looks and feels more like their parents.
+The LeapFrog Epic boasts a sleek ‘grown up’ look.
+The perfect introduction to tablet play for children… It includes a wealth of parent-pleasing features including parental controls.
+These allow parents to set limits on what, when and how long children can use the device.

 It also provides children a kid-safe browsing experience through its proprietary LeapSearch browser only allowing access to pre-selected, kid-safe web content from over 5,000 videos, images, websites and games all reviewed and approved by the LeapFrog learning team.
 As their child’s interests change and grow, parents can simply add new websites to the LeapSearch browser.